jdevalk/XML-Sitemap-PHP-Script/README.markdown

 Open the config.php file and configure the settings.
 Then check the output and if it's ok, add the script URL to Google Webmaster Tools.

+## License

+This script is licensed under the GPL v3.

 ## Changelog

+* 2013-09-22:
+    * Some small bugfixes to the script.
+    * Added license to readme.

 * 2012-09-29:
     * Move configuration to config.php.
     * Fix URL output.